Maroon beret: Origins

 It was during the Western Desert Campaign (1940–1943) that the Germans in the Africa Korps began to refer to members of the British Parachute Brigade as Rote Teufel (Red Devils) after their maroon berets and their fighting skills.

 Afghan Armed Forces

-The maroon beret was worn by members of the Afghan National Army Commando Brigade, as well as Afghan paratrooper regiments that became defunct in 1992.
+The maroon beret was worn by members of the Afghan National Army Commando Corps.
+As early as 1970, members of the Afghan Commando Forces also wore a maroon beret during certain combat operations and military parades, signifying their para-commando status and differentiating them from the rest of the Afghan Army.
+The maroon beret has most commonly been sighted in use by the 37th Commando Brigade under the Democratic Republic of Afghanistan.

 Austrian Armed Forces

 The maroon beret is worn by all members of the 25th (Airborne) Infantry Battalion (Jägerbataillon 25) of the Austrian Armed Forces (Bundesheer), which is a mixed airborne/air assault unit.

 The Special Forces group of the Austrian Armed Forces (Jagdkommando) also originally wore the maroon beret because of their airborne capability, but adopted an olive-green beret in 2003.
 In addition, the Austrian coat of arms is only used as cap badge until the successful completion of the basic selection course (Jagdkommandogrundkurs), after which Jagdkommando members wear a cloth version of the Kommandoabzeichen (="commando badge").